 - If you want to make a complaint, we will tell you:

-- How to do this
+- How to do so.

 - Where a complaint can be made

-- How a complaint should be made
+- To whom a complaint can be made.

 - When to expect a reply